-- Individual incidents that lead to a physical injury such as: broken limbs; head injury leading to brain damage; herniated or bulging disc(s) in the neck or back; torn rotator cuff or ACL; meniscus.
+- Individual incidents that lead to a physical injury such as broken limbs; head injury leading to brain damage; herniated or bulging disc(s) in the neck or back; torn rotator cuff or ACL; meniscus.

-- Repetitive trauma such as typing, heavy lifting, walking on un-even surfaces that lead to conditions like: plantar fasciitis; carpal tunnel; bulging or herniated discs and other serious injuries or chronic conditions.
+- Repetitive trauma such as typing, heavy lifting, walking on uneven surfaces that lead to conditions like plantar fasciitis; carpal tunnel; bulging or herniated discs and other serious injuries or chronic conditions.

 - Occupational exposure to dangerous substances, such as asbestos or dangerous chemicals.

 Workers’ compensation can provide money and benefits to an injured worker, however, temporary disability and permanent disability payments do not always compensate for damages, such as pain and suffering.
-Workers’ compensation also does not provide punitive damages—to punish an employer for unsafe work enviroment or dangerous conditions.
+Workers’ compensation also does not provide punitive damages—to punish an employer for unsafe work environment or dangerous conditions.

 Often, an employee injured in the workplace is under the impression that the only compensation available will come from the employer’s workers compensation insurance.
 This is the general rule, however, there are several situations in which one may be able to recover damages in addition to standard workers’ compensation.
 For example: